Partners, Am I Right?: Development

 By April 2019, Marvel Studios was developing a Disney+ series starring Jeremy Renner's Clint Barton / Hawkeye from the Marvel Cinematic Universe (MCU) films, in which Barton would bequeath the mantle of Hawkeye to Kate Bishop.
-In July 2020, Bert & Bertie were hired to direct three episodes of Hawkeye.
+In July 2020, Bert and Bertie were hired to direct three episodes of Hawkeye.
 Executive producers for the series include head writer Jonathan Igla, Rhys Thomas, Brad Winderbaum, Trinh Tran, Victoria Alonso, Louis D'Esposito, and Kevin Feige.
 The fourth episode, titled "Partners, Am I Right?", was written by Heather Quinn & Erin Cancino, and was released on December 8, 2021.

 Writing

-Directors Bert & Bertie had chose to introduce Yelena Belova into the episode as they said "we thought we'd make people wait.
-But also because Clint's figuring out who it is, Kate's figuring out who it is, so we shouldn't know who it is either".
-While directing the scene, Bert & Bertie wanted the scene to be experienced from Bishop's perspective, saying "we are with Kate Bishop as she’s seeing this person, who she has no concept of who she is, actually, and how she’s going to fit into the story".
-They also felt that Pugh and Steinfeld's performance had helped improved its quality.
-The scene in which Bishop nearly falls of the building is meant to be a reference to Romanoff's death in Avengers: Endgame (2019), which the directors had watched and analyzed prior to production.
-They felt the scene was important to the story and wrote the scene to remind Barton of "the fragility of life and remind him of Natasha, the other partner he had in his career, and how he was scared to let someone else [Bishop] in and go there".
+Directors Bert and Bertie chose to introduce Yelena Belova into the episode as they wanted to make people wait but also felt it fit into the narrative which involved Clint and Kate trying to determine who the person was.
+While directing the scene, Bert and Bertie wanted to convey the scene from Bishop's perspective, who "has no concept of who she is, actually, and how she's going to fit into the story".
+They added that Pugh and Steinfeld's performance helped improve the scene's quality.
+The scene in which Bishop nearly falls of the building was meant to allude to Natasha Romanoff / Black Widow's death in Avengers: Endgame (2019), which the directors had watched and analyzed prior to production.
+They felt the scene was key to the story and wrote the scene in order to remind Barton of "the fragility of life and ...
+Natasha".